Annex 1 - Main accounting principles of Bilan Carbone®

 Digital

-The carbon impact of digital within the Bilan Carbone® requires the aggregation of several sub-categories if it is to be treated as a single item by the organisation:
+The carbon impact of digital within the Bilan Carbone® requires aggregation of several sub-categories if it is to be treated as a single block by the organisation:

-The " digital equipment " owned or leased are material goods, so they are accounted either in Input goods and materials if they are consumables (peripherals, etc.), or in combustion if they are capitalised assets (computers, printers, etc.)
+• The “ digital equipmentowned or leased are physical goods, and are therefore accounted either in Material and goods inputs if they are consumables (peripherals, etc.), or in Fixed assets if they are capitalised assets (computers, printers, etc.)

-If they involve an indirect impact (external servers, data processing and storage, data transport over networks, etc.), they are accounted for in Input services in the sub-category Digital usages.
+• If they involve an indirect impact (external servers, data processing and storage, data transport on networks, etc.), they are accounted for in Service inputs in the sub-category Digital usages.

-However, if they involve direct energy consumption by the organisation (for example the electricity consumption of a computer), they are a priori already accounted for in the Energycategory, and must not be double-counted.
+• Conversely, if they involve direct energy consumption by the organisation (for example the electricity consumption of a computer), they are in principle already accounted for in the category Energy, and must not be double counted.

 Future packaging

-The aggregation of the two sub-categories makes it possible to treat in a single go the manufacturing and end-of-life emissions of packaging:
+Aggregating the two sub-categories allows treating in a single approach the manufacturing and end-of-life emissions of packaging:

-Among the reasons why specific information on packaging is necessary, by individualising them within all incoming materials:
+Among the reasons why specific information on packaging is necessary, by individualising it within all incoming materials:

-A packaging does not follow the same specifications as the product, and for the same product, the packaging may strongly depend on the transport modalities to be followed
+• A packaging does not follow the same specifications as the product, and for the same product, the packaging can strongly depend on the transport modalities to be followed

-The customer (or beneficiary) of the product or service generally does not expect the same of the packaging as of the product
+• The customer (or beneficiary) of the product or service generally does not expect the same from the packaging as from the product

-Marketing and commercial constraints for packaging and product are not identical
+• Marketing and commercial constraints for packaging and the product are not identical

-The fate of thrown-away packaging can be apprehended statistically (since they will be discarded in many places), so it is possible to assign average emission factors for their end of life
+• The fate of discarded packaging can be apprehended statistically (because they will be discarded everywhere), so it is possible to assign average emission factors to their end of life

 Avoided and sequestered emissions

-⏳[WIP] The Bilan Carbone® methodology does not deal with avoided emissions or sequestered emissions.
-It is recommended to rely on the avoided emissions calculation guide (Pillar B) and on the guide to building a carbon sequestration strategy (Pillar C).
-A future update of the Bilan Carbone® method will provide guidelines on the quantification of avoided emissions.
+⏳[WIP] The Bilan Carbone® methodology does not treat avoided emissions or sequestered emissions.
+It is recommended to rely on the guide for calculating avoided emissions (pillar B) and on the guide for building a carbon sequestration strategy (pillar C).
+A forthcoming update of the Bilan Carbone® method will provide guidelines on quantifying avoided emissions.

 Last updated